+Where cod is the measured odor concentration (ouE/m3), Qair the air flow rate inside the hood (m3/s) and Abase the base area of the sampling hood (m2).

 Results

 The first main result, regarding the heterogeneity of the heap surface, has been collected visually (and then confirmed by numerical results).
 Indeed, on a same heap it has been possible to recognize different zones.
 The first can be referred as “smoking zone” due to presence of clearly visible smoke emitted from the chips and typically with a surface that appears wet.
 The second characterised by the absence of visible smoke with a completely dry surface and therefore classified as “dry zone”.
 Heaps seem to have a different distribution of smoking areas.
 Some heaps are composed mainly by smoking regions, whereas in others smoking regions are strictly localized or absent.
 The main reason for this is probably the different age of the heap, i.e. storage time.
 Heaps stored from more than 100 - 150 days do not present any smoking region at all, or in some cases they are only in localized areas and in less enhanced way.